German commerce raiders in World War I: Freighters

 Following the collapse of the first phases of Germany's commerce war, the Imperial German Navy turned to the U-boat Arm as an alternative.
 Despite some successes, the inadequacies of the U-boat as a commerce raider quickly became apparent.
 Lacking the cruiser's speed and gun armament to overawe its victims, the U-boats were increasingly faced with ships that would resist capture by running or as more and more became defensively armed, by fighting back.
 Rather than accept defeat, in February 1915 the IGN opted for a policy of unrestricted submarine warfare, a policy which inevitably led to the deaths of civilians, neutrals and other non-combatants and created considerable political difficulties.
 Another approach proposed was the outfitting of ordinary freighters as commerce raiders and initially minelayers.
 In contrast to the first auxiliaries these ships would be chosen for their endurance and range, relying on disguise rather than speed to escape destruction.

 The ship was Meteor, which laid mines and attacked shipping in the White Sea during May and June 1915.
 A second voyage in August saw her involved in a gun-battle with a blockade ship, and she was later scuttled to avoid capture.
-In November 1915 the most successful of these raiders, the Moewe, set out on her first voyage.
+In November 1915 the most successful of these raiders, the Möwe, set out on her first voyage.
 In four months she accounted for 15 ships, totalling 50,000 GRT, and successfully returned to Germany unscathed.
 In February 1916 Wolf was wrecked while setting out from Kiel and the same month Greif was sunk when she was intercepted by the RN blockade.
-In August 1916 Moewe was out again, this time masquerading as Vineta in an attempt to confuse Allied intelligence and taking a prize off Norway.
+In August 1916 Möwe was out again, this time masquerading as Vineta in an attempt to confuse Allied intelligence and taking a prize off Norway.
 In November she made a longer voyage to the South Atlantic and captured 25 ships.
-Moewe was able to extend her range by taking fuel and supplies from her prizes; she also outfitted one of them (commissioned as Geier) to act as an auxiliary and sent another back to Germany for conversion into a raider.
+Möwe was able to extend her range by taking fuel and supplies from her prizes; she also outfitted one of them (commissioned as Geier) to act as an auxiliary and sent another back to Germany for conversion into a raider.